turtlethom/bash-config/README.md

 ---

-Feel free to fork or clone for your own setup.
+Feel free to fork or clone for your own shell setup.
+Contributions and ideas welcome!